WenHawx/Globetrotter/README.md

 As the user travels to more location, their score accumulates.

 The app can also help provide more information on the location entered by the user.
 The app uses Google's Places and Maps APIs.

+For further details, please refer to the user documentation